Mohs Surgery Side Effects: Everything You Need to Know

 3. Scarring

 Necrosis occurs when the tissue at the wound site dies.
 Partial necrosis is the death of some parts of the tissue, while full necrosis is complete tissue death.
-Necrosis can be caused by excessive tissue trauma, infection, compromised blood supply to the site, etc.
+Necrosis can be caused by excessive tissue trauma, infection, compromised blood supply to the site if a skin graft is present, etc. Too tight sutures can also stifle cells.
+Symptoms of necrosis include severe pain and mucous or bloody discharge from the post-surgical site, which should prompt immediate medical attention.

 Some patients may break out into a skin rash after Mohs surgery.
 The rash can result from an allergic reaction to the surgical tape covering the wound.
 Though rare, some people can have allergic reactions to Lidocaine, the standard local anesthetic used for Mohs surgery.
 It can lead to redness, irritation, or swelling at the injection site.